Shaq's OGs win the 1st NBA All-Star mini-tournament, topping Chuck's Global Stars 41-25 in the final

 The OGs got into the final with a win over Candace’s Rising Stars, while the Global Stars beat Kenny’s Young Stars in the first semifinal.

-Shai Gilgeous-Alexander scored 12 points, including the clinching basket, and Chuck's Global Stars advanced to the title game by beating Kenny's Young Stars.
+Shai Gilgeous-Alexander of Oklahoma City scored 12 points, including the clinching basket, and Chuck's Global Stars advanced to the title game by beating Kenny's Young Stars.

-Wembanyama and Karl-Anthony Towns each had six points for the Global Stars.
-Darius Garland, Tyler Herro and Evan Mobley each had six points for the Young Stars, who were without Edwards.
-He was a last-second scratch with a groin issue.
+Wembanyama and New York's Karl-Anthony Towns each had six points for the Global Stars.
+Cleveland teammates Darius Garland and Evan Mobley, along with Miami's Tyler Herro, each had six points for the Young Stars.
+Edwards was a last-second scratch with a groin issue.

 “My groin’s been messed up for a little minute,” said Edwards, who had been listed as a starter for the first semifinal.
 He added that with the short warmup before Game 1, he didn’t think there was time to test it out and see if he could go.